Representative Outcomes

 Improved cross-team alignment (less rework, fewer misses) by installing a single operating rhythm and scorecard

-Outcomes: Process & Quality
+Process & Quality

 -